pwr-Solaar/Solaar/RHEL.md

-# Solaar Installation Guide for RHEL / Rocky / AlmaLinux
+# Solaar installation guide for RHEL, Rocky, AlmaLinux, and CentOS Stream

-This guide provides both manual installation steps and an automated installation script for Solaar on Red Hat Enterprise Linux compatible systems.
+This guide covers manual installation and an automated install example for RHEL-family systems using `dnf`.

-Supported distributions:
+## Supported distributions

 - Red Hat Enterprise Linux (RHEL)
 - Rocky Linux